 What about theft?

-If a theft does occur, please notify your R.A., SLC, and/or Campus Police immediately.
+If a theft does occur, please notify a member of your housing staff and/or Campus Police immediately.

 What happens if I lose my keys?